saiganesh2006/ODD23-24-WT-JavaScript/README.md

 ![Screenshot 2023-12-21 204350](https://github.com/saiganesh2006/ODD23-24-WT-JavaScript/assets/145742342/0a54eca8-c67e-4ff7-8a08-3621740899a9)

 ## OBJECTIVE 4:
+## AIM:
-## AIM:Construct a JavaScript program to implement a simple calculator.
+To Construct a JavaScript program to implement a simple calculator.
+## Step-1:
-## Step-1:JavaScript Function:
+JavaScript Function:
 The calculate() function retrieves input values and the selected operator.It performs calculations based on the operator and displays the result in the designated div.

+## Step-2:
-## Step-2:User Interaction:
+User Interaction:
 Users input numerical values and select an operator from the dropdown.Clicking the "Calculate" button triggers the calculate() function for real-time interaction.

+## Step-3:
-## Step-3:Result Display:
+Result Display:
 The result is dynamically displayed in the "result" div.Special handling prevents division by zero and informs the user of an invalid operator.

+## Step-4:
-## Step-4:Styling Highlights:
+Styling Highlights:
 The styling emphasizes a dark background with contrasting text and button colors.Subtle shadow effects and hover states enhance the visual appeal and interactivity of the calculator.

 ## Step-5: